 It is expensive to do business abroad if you are setting up a foreign subsidiary.
 The initial costs alone will set you back about $40,000 USD.
 On top of that, there are yearly costs of maintaining the entity itself and it doesn’t include the cost of employing people for your new entity.

-If you are looking for an alternative, using an international PEO can help you save the costs of running your new operations.
+If you are looking for an alternative, using an Employer of Record (also known as International PEO) can help you save the costs of running your new operations.
 We do this by employing your new employees under the PEO model.
 If you are just testing the market for the first time, it doesn’t make sense for you to set up an entity.
 Set up a profitable, lean, efficient operation without having to spend a ton of money on entity setup.